MadGriot/TurnBasedFighter/README.md

 ## Directions

 Defeat all the enemies in the dungeon.
+In order to fight them, you simply have to collide wtih them.
 All of the enemies use a simple behaviour tree sequence.
 The sequences are:
 - Attack -> Attack -> Shield
 - Attack -> Attack -> Dodge.